'It was a dream' The story of Paulinho - Arsenal's forgotten Brazilian | Goal.com

 He, along with his team-mate Juan, were signed in a double deal and moved to England in the summer of 2001 to join up with Arsenal's Under-19s.

-“It was just a dream come true for us,” Nagamura said.
+“It was just a dream come true for us,” Nagamura gushes.
 “It was a big change in culture for us, so I was glad Juan was there and we had each other.

 “Edu was also there at the time and we were always with him whenever he was free.
 He would take us to his home and have his wife make lunch and dinner for us because he knew what type of life we had.